 Surgical applications of 3D printing are also evolving rapidly, with 3D printed models being used to plan complex neurosurgical procedures, craniofacial reconstruction and spinal surgery.

-Gene therapy is the modifying of someone’s DNA to treat disease, rather than just treating the symptoms like most drugs on the market.
+Gene therapy technology is the modifying of someone’s DNA to treat disease, rather than just treating the symptoms like most drugs on the market.

 The use of gene therapy technology to treat blood cancers such as leukaemia is one of the most exciting medical developments in recent history.
 Recent experiments have also revealed the potential for gene therapy to be used in reversing other types of cancers such as breast cancer.
 There’s some promise that gene therapy could one day be used to eliminate the need for traditional treatments such as radiation, chemotherapy or surgery.

-2017 was the a landmark year for many gene therapy breakthroughs, including it being used to cure a teenage boy with sickle cell disease.
+2017 was a landmark year for many gene therapy breakthroughs, including it being used to cure a teenage boy with sickle cell disease.
 Gene therapy has also been used to successfully build new skin for a patient with a connective tissue disorder, restore sight in several patients with retinal diseases, and substantially increase the blood-clotting proteins in patients with haemophilia.

 Developments have also occurred in relation to the use of gene therapy to treat symptoms of ageing.
 If muscle mass and stem cell depletion can be effectively treated with gene therapy, this technology has the potential to significantly slow the human ageing process.